-Kiel, Lübeck, Riyadh, Sharjah July 28, 2021.
-Headache is the most common neurological side effect after COVID-19 vaccination.
-They occur in over 50% of those vaccinated.
-Detailed information about the clinical features of these headaches is not yet known.
-Now, for the first time, precise international data is available on the exact appearance of this new form of headache.
+Kiel, Lübeck, Riyadh, Sharjah, July 28, 2021.
+Headaches are the most common neurological side effect after COVID-19 vaccination, occurring in over 50% of vaccinated individuals.
+Detailed information on the clinical characteristics of these headaches has been lacking until now.
+Precise international data on the exact presentation of this new form of headache are now available for the first time.

-Headaches after a COVID-19 vaccination show an extensive complex of symptoms.
-Depending on the vaccine, symptoms appear around 15-18 hours after vaccination.
-They last an average of 14-16 hours.
-The headaches occur on both sides in more than 75% of those affected.
-The main locations are the forehead, temples, back of the head and eye region.
-The character of the pain is oppressive and dull.
-The pain intensity is moderate to severe.
-The most common accompanying symptoms are fatigue, chills, fatigue and muscle pain.
-The intensity of headaches is greater in women than in men.
-The intensity of headaches is higher in younger people than in older people.
-In exceptional cases they can also turn into a chronic form without any previous headaches.
-However, the headaches are usually short and last just under a day.
+Headaches following COVID-19 vaccination present with a wide range of symptoms.
+Depending on the vaccine, symptoms appear approximately 15-18 hours after vaccination and last an average of 14-16 hours.
+More than 75% of those affected experience bilateral headaches.
+The main locations are the forehead, temples, back of the head, and around the eyes.
+The pain is characterized by a dull, pressing sensation and is moderate to severe in intensity.
+The most common accompanying symptoms are fatigue, chills, malaise, and muscle pain.
+Headaches tend to be more intense in women than in men, and also more severe in younger individuals than in older people.
+In rare cases, headaches can become chronic, even without a prior history of headaches.
+However, they are usually short-lived, lasting just under a day.

-Researchers from the Kiel Pain Clinic, the Schleswig-Holstein University Hospital and the Universities of Riyadh and Sharjah (United Arab Emirates) were involved in the extensive international study.
-The data was collected globally.
+Researchers from the Kiel Pain Clinic, the University Hospital Schleswig-Holstein, and the Universities of Riyadh and Sharjah (United Arab Emirates) participated in the extensive international study.
+Data were collected globally.
 Knowledge of these diagnostic criteria is crucial for clinical practice.
 The symptoms characterize a specific headache pattern.
-The results can now be used to differentiate between other headaches, such as migraines.
-Headache is also the leading symptom of cerebral sinus vein thrombosis.
-In individual cases, this can occur as a dangerous complication after a vaccination.
-The results allow these and other acute and chronic forms of headache to be differentiated.
+The results now allow for the differentiation of other headaches, such as migraine.
+Headaches are also the leading symptom of cerebral venous sinus thrombosis.
+In rare cases, this can occur as a dangerous complication following vaccination.
+The findings allow for the differentiation of this and other acute and chronic headache disorders.

 Headaches are widespread in the population.
 Around 50 million people in Germany are affected, including 28 million women and 21 million men.
-This makes headache the number 1 widespread disease.
-There is therefore great uncertainty about the cause of headaches after vaccination.
-Fears and doubts constantly lead to numerous emergency admissions.
-The results now make it possible to differentiate between vaccine headaches and other headaches.
+This makes headaches the number one health problem.
+Consequently, there is considerable uncertainty regarding the cause of headaches after vaccination.
+Anxiety and doubt lead to a constant stream of emergency room visits.
+The findings now allow for the differentiation between vaccination-related headaches and other types of headaches.

 Video Abstract : https://youtu.be/cuptrRT9j0w